truemaxdh/truemaxdh.github.com/README.md

-# Coding is Fun.
-Enjoy Coding. truemaxdh's works of coding including game, utility, arts
+# truemaxdh's works of coding including game, utility, arts
 a developer of C#, C++, Java, HTML / Javascript and Computer Vision.
 Here are shown some personal works.